 Council will endeavour to get these applications processed in less than the 20 working days prescribed by the Building Act 2004.

 If you want to apply for a Building Consent please clearly identify that the building work is to repair damage sustained by ex-Tropical Cyclone Fehi on 1 February 2018.
-An application form can be collected from Council’s Customer Centre, or see our Building Consents section.
 The application fee is $375.

 Alternatively, occupants of properties where water has inundated can advise what their proposed works are and see if they can qualify for an exemption under schedule 1, section 2.
 Minor works are likely to be possible under schedule 1, section 2, and if you want to apply for an exemption please clearly identify that the building work is to repair damage sustained by ex-tropical cyclone Fehi on 1 February 2018.
 Download an application form TAM 006 (128KB DOCX).
 The application fee is $100.00.